 The obvious reasons for breaking out a shovel are to plant trees or bushes.
 To give it a head start, drill a hole roughly twice the size of the root ball to loosen the soil around the below-ground section.
 But it isn’t the only reason you’d use this tool.

-If you’re going to build a walkway, you’ll need to dig a location for sand to be added to stabilize the paver stones.
-When it comes to fences, you’ll need to hire an auger to install the posts.
+If you build a walkway, you’ll need to dig a location for sand to be added to stabilize the paver stones.
+Regarding fences, you’ll need to hire an auger to install the posts.
 The same is true for decks, which must be placed below the freeze line to maintain the structure stable.

 It can even apply to more basic jobs like gardening, laying a new driveway, adding a water feature, or repairing your mailbox.

 Make the mistake of believing that your project is too tiny to have an impact.
 That is how many problems arise in the first place.
 Do you believe it isn’t a problem?
 Let’s look at what can happen if you bet on the wrong horse.

 How deep can I safely dig in my yard?

 However, for practical purposes (aside from legal requirements), it is normally safe to dig holes no deeper than 300mm (12 inches) on your land, and it is considerably safer and less risky to drill holes no deeper than 100mm (12 inches) (4 inches).

 The most serious issue you will confront is what you will accidentally hit when striking a shovel to the ground.
 Underground power, gas, and phone lines are all present.
 The latter is an annoyance.
 The first two are occasionally dangerous and can impact your neighbors.